 Mrs. Bennet pressures her husband to visit Bingley.
 Mr. Bennet agrees, but only after some sighing about how Mrs. Bennet promised that, if he did this last year, it would result in one of his daughters getting married, but that hasn't happened.

-The day comes at long last.
-Mr. Bingley not only arrives at Netherfield, but comes calling only three days later.
+But he doesn't have to bother himself about it, because Mr. Bingley not only arrives at Netherfield, but comes calling only three days later.
 Mr. Darcy's with him, too.
+Awkward!